 As a national association for the regulatory bodies for pharmacy, NAPRA’s main purpose is to serve its membership and to act as a resource for the public by providing information and guidance on pharmacy regulation in Canada.

-NAPRA has a mandate from its membership to work on their behalf in certain areas such as:
+NAPRA has a mandate from its membership to work on its behalf in certain areas.
+These include:

 - Creating national model standards and guidelines that its members can in turn adopt or adapt for use in their own jurisdictions.
 Harmonizing the practice of pharmacy across jurisdictions where possible facilitates the movement of pharmacy professionals across jurisdictions and promotes a consistent level of pharmacy care for patients;